Strong diameter two property and convex combination of slices reaching the unit sphere: Introduction

-where $\lambda_1,\ldots, \lambda_n\in [0,1]$ satisfy that $\sum_{i=1}^n \lambda_i=1$ and each $S_i$ is a slice of $C$.
-A Banach space $X$ has the \textit{strong diameter two property} if every convex combination of slices of the unit ball has diameter two.
-We refer the reader to \cite{blr,blr2} and references therein for background about diameter two properties.
+A Banach space $X$ has the \textit{strong diameter two property} (\emph{SD2P} in short) if every convex combination of slices of the unit ball has diameter two.
+In the case that $X$ is a dual space, we say that $X$ has the \textit{weak$^*$-strong diameter two property} (\emph{weak$^*$-SD2P} in short) if every convex combination of weak-star slices of $B_X$ has diameter two.
+We refer the reader to \cite{aln,blr,blr2} and references therein for background about diameter two properties.